 If you are: Then you must provide: Notes: Applying as a private, nonprofit institution, as indicated by choosing "M" as the Applicant Type code in 5d of the SF-424S form A copy of the IRS letter indicating your eligibility for nonprofit status under the applicable provision of the Internal Revenue Code of 1954, as amended.
 You must submit this letter with each application whether or not you have submitted it with other applications in the current year or in previous years.
 We will not accept a letter or State sales tax exemption as proof of nonprofit status.

 Using a federally negotiated indirect cost rate in your budget A current copy of your Final Federally Negotiated Indirect Cost Rate Agreement.
 If you are eligible for and are choosing the option of claiming an indirect cost rate of 10 percent of modified total direct costs (see 2 C.F.R. part 200, including 2 C.F.R.
 200.68, 200.414(f), and 200.510(b)(6)), you do not need to provide any documentation.

-Proposing to generate digital A completed Digital Product Click here for Guidance for products, software, and/or Form (PDF, 180KB; Word, Projects that Develop Digital research data 46KB) Products, Software, and Research Data
+Proposing to generate digital products, software, and/or research data A completed Digital Product Form (PDF, 180KB; Word , 46KB) Click here for Guidance for Projects that Develop Digital Products, Software, and Research Data